 What is the Local 3 Pack?

-The local pack, map pack, snack pack, and 3 pack all refer to the window often just below ads that features 3 (or sometimes 5) local business profiles.
+The local pack, map pack, snack pack, and 3 pack all refer to the window often just below the Google ads that features 3 (or sometimes 5) local business profiles.
 It’s almost always accompanied by a map that features markers for each location.

 Can I Stuff Keywords Into My Google Business Profile Title?